 Ecological Appraisals were carried out in 2015 (WYG, 2015) and 2017 (WYG, 2018a), identifying that the site was suitable for roosting bats, reptiles, and breeding birds.

-Internal inspections of all buildings and bat surveys were undertaken in 2015 which identified B1 and B2 as a confirmed bat roosts (WYG, 2016) for brown long-eared bats Plecotus auritus.
-Update bat surveys were undertaken in 2018 (WYG, 2018b) which confirmed the results recorded in the 2015 surveys.
+Internal inspections of all buildings and bat surveys were undertaken in late September 2015 which identified B1 and B2 as a confirmed bat roosts (WYG, 2016) for brown long-eared bats Plecotus auritus.
+Brown long-eared droppings were found in the roof void of B1 and three brown long-eared bats were observed in the roof void of B2.
+However no bats had been seen emerging from B1 or B2 during prior nocturnal surveys in September 2015.